Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Discussion

 One of the key strengths of HIPPO lies in its capacity to reveal model-specific limitations that are not apparent from performance metrics or attention mechanisms alone.
 In our evaluation of metastasis detection models, we uncovered surprising variations in how different foundation models process histological information.
 For instance, some models showed a strong reliance on peritumoral tissue, while others demonstrated unexpected insensitivity to small tumor regions.
 These findings underscore the importance of rigorous model evaluation beyond standard performance metrics and highlight potential pitfalls in clinical deployment.

 The revelation that high-attention regions can sometimes have counterintuitive effects on prognostic predictions is particularly striking.
 This disconnect between attention and model output challenges the common practice of using attention maps as a primary means of model interpretation.
 Our results suggest that regulatory bodies and clinical teams should exercise caution when relying solely on attention-based explanations and should consider incorporating quantitative impact assessments, such as those provided by HIPPO, in their evaluation processes.
-For example, one may use HIPPO-knowledge to quantify the effect of high attention regions on model predictions.
+For example, one may use \textit{HIPPO-knowledge} to quantify the effect of high attention regions on model predictions.

-HIPPO's ability to verify that models have learned biologically relevant information, as demonstrated by our analysis of TILs, is crucial for building trust in AI-driven prognostic tools.
+HIPPO's ability to verify that models have learned biologically relevant information, as demonstrated by our analysis of TILs in prognostic models, is crucial for building trust in AI-driven clinical tools.
 This alignment between model behavior and established biological knowledge provides a foundation for explaining model decisions to clinicians and patients, potentially facilitating the integration of AI tools into clinical workflows.
-It is also possible to use HIPPO's de novo search to identify sets of patches from which expert pathologists could interpret manually to identify new biomarkers, helping to understand disease progression.
+It is also possible to use HIPPO's de novo search to identify sets of patches from which expert pathologists could interpret manually to identify new tissue biomarkers.

-The application of HIPPO to simulate the effects of autologous TIL therapy in melanoma patients showcases the potential for \textit{in silico} experimentation in computational pathology.
-As ABMIL models improve, this approach could have far-reaching implications for personalized medicine, offering a computational method to predict treatment responses and guide therapy selection.
+The application of HIPPO to simulate the effects of autologous TIL therapy in melanoma patients showcases the potential for virtual experimentation in computational pathology.
+As foundation models and ABMIL methods improve, this approach could have far-reaching implications for personalized medicine, offering a computational method to predict treatment responses and guide therapy selection.
 However, it is important to note that these simulations are based on model predictions and would require extensive clinical validation before they can be considered for patient care.